lhridder/infrared/README.md

 - `redisHost` what redis server to connect to when caching geoip and username lookups.
 - `redisDB` what redis db should be used on the redis server.
 - `redisPass` what password should be used when logging into the redis server.
+- `rejoinMessage` what text response should be sent when a player needs to rejoin to verify they're not a bot.
 - `underAttack` if the instance should permanently be in attack mode.
 - `debug` if debug logs should be enabled.
 - `connectionTreshold` at what amount of packets per second the underAttack mode should trigger.`